paularah/cpd-lab-template/README.md

 ### Database Migration
-You should have a local or remote install of mySQL running and fill in the value in the environemntal varaible in the .env file.
+You should have a local or remote install of MySQL running and fill in the value in the environement variable in the .env file.
+The value for your database connection URL should look like this excluding "<>" placeholders.
 ```
-alembic init alembic
+mysql+pymysql://<yourusername>:<yourpassword>@<yourhost>/File
 ```
-this initilises alembic in the root directory of the project

-using your mySQL client of choice create a database named File.
-This should look like this if you're using the mySQL  CLI client
+using your MySQL client of choice create a database named File.
+This should look like this if you're using the MySQL  CLI client

 ```
 create database File;
 ```

-alembic can then be used to create the migration
+alembic can then be used to create the migration from the model

 ```
 alembic revision --autogenerate -m “create files table”
 ```
 ```
 alembic upgrade head
 ```

-using your preffered mySQL client, you can then check if alembic created the migrations correctly.
-On the mySQL CLI this should look this.
+using your preffered MySQL client, you can then check if alembic created the migrations correctly.
+On the MySQL CLI this should look this.

 ```
 File;